Youth Programs at NMU

 Environmental Science Camp

 High school students are invited to join us to explore the scenic vistas and natural resources of Michigan’s Upper Peninsula!
 Students will experience firsthand how scientists incorporate technology and field experiences to study the changing environment and sustainability issues.
-Camp will take place from July 23-29, 2023.
+Camp takes place every July.

 - Hike to geological landmarks.

-- Explore science vistas of the Upper Peninsula.
+- Explore the science vistas of the Upper Peninsula.

 - Discover local natural resources.